maxdemaio/music/src/content/blog/mixing-fundamentals.md

 4. **Delay** - Delay introduces echoes, adding depth and dimension.
 Use it on guitars or vocals for a spacious effect, adjusting delay times and feedback for creative enhancements.

 Understanding these four elements—EQ, compression, reverb, and delays lays the groundwork for crafting a professional and balanced mix, enhancing the quality of your music.

-## What is mixing?

-Taking multiple tracks and making them work/mix together is mixing.
-This involves turning the volume up/down on certain tracks to be level (leveling).

 ## Reference track